-DIAGNOSTICS III (NDCHRI/ NDCHFI : DIGN301)
+DIAGNOSTICS III (NDCHRI/ NDCHFI: DIGN301)

 Contact time (hours per week)

 Theory 6

 Practical 3

 Hospital (3 visits annually per student)

-Assessment ,
+Assessment

 Theory Tests 24%

 Practical Tests 16%

 Examination 60%

-The examination shall consist of one 2 hour theory paper and one 30m
+T I

 The examination shall consist of one 3-hour theory paper and one 30min practical examination.
 A minimum of 100% of students will be moderated for the practical examination.